schaazzz/schaazzz.github.io/_posts/2015-06-23-installing-arch-on-vbox.md

 tags: virtualbox, virtualmachine, archlinux, linux, development
 ---

-No installer bundled with the Arch Linux ISO, has to be installed manually. <!--more-->
+Arch Linux has to be installed manually since the official [Arch Linux ISO](https://www.archlinux.org/download/) doesn't contain an installer, additionally, no packages are included in the ISO, so a working internet connection is required during installation. <!--more-->

+Most of the information below can be found in the [official installation guide](https://wiki.archlinux.org/index.php/Installation_guide) but some other information requires some Googling and a little bit of digging around on the Arch Linux wiki.

+**Virtual Machine Configuration**

 --------------------

-... no packages included, working internet connection required during installation
+...
 ... lsblk
 !['lsblk']({{ site.baseurl }}/public/images/lsblk_output.jpg)
 ... parted /dev/sda print